top of page

 raptor eye.jpeg

-For in-depth facts about Harris Hawks, CLICK HERE!
+For in-depth facts about Red-tailed Hawks, CLICK HERE!

 Mr. Hoots is a male Eurasian Eagle Owl that came to Earth Conservation Corps when he was just four years old.
 Now, he is the twenty-seven-year-old "grandpa" of our aviary.
 He is non-releasable due to an accident that rendered him unable to fly long distances.